Science and the Catholic Church: Some leading Catholic scientists

 Scientific fields with important foundational contributions from Catholic scientists include: physics (Galileo) despite his trial and conviction in 1633 for publishing a treatise on his observation that the earth revolves around the sun, which banned his writings and made him spend the remainder of his life under house arrest, acoustics (Mersenne), mineralogy (Agricola), modern chemistry (Lavoisier), modern anatomy (Vesalius), stratigraphy (Steno), bacteriology (Kircher and Pasteur), genetics (Mendel), analytical geometry (Descartes), heliocentric cosmology (Copernicus), atomic theory (Boscovich), and the Big Bang Theory on the origins of the universe (Lemaître).
 Jesuits devised modern lunar nomenclature and stellar classification and some 35 craters of the moon are named after Jesuits, among whose great scientific polymaths were Francesco Grimaldi and Giambattista Riccioli.
 The Jesuits also introduced Western science to India and China and translated local texts to be sent to Europe for study.
 Missionaries contributed significantly to the fields of anthropology, zoology, and botany during Europe's Age of Discovery.

 Definitions of science

 Differing analyses of the Catholic relationship to science may arise from definitional variance.
 While secular philosophers consider "science" in the restricted sense of natural science, in the past theologians tended to view science in a very broad sense as given by Aristotle's definition that science is the sure and evident knowledge obtained from demonstrations.
 In this sense, science comprises the entire curriculum of university studies, and the Church has claimed authority in matters of doctrine and teaching of science.
-With the gradual secularisation of the West, the influence of the Church over scientific research has gradually faded.
+With the gradual secularisation of the West, the influence of the Church over scientific research has faded.